 Or via email: email@example.com

-All components of the nomination (nomination letter, letters of support, etc.) must be submitted together.
+All components of the nomination (nomination letter, letters of support, etc.) must be submitted together by Friday, April 14, 2023.
 Late submissions will not be accepted.
-TBA - Spring 2023.

-The adjudication committee will be chaired by the Vice-Dean Graduate or designate, and will include: Three U of T Mississauga graduate students selected by the UTMAGS executive, at least one of whom is from a professional graduate program; Two U of T Mississauga faculty selected by the Associate Dean, Graduate, one from the Sciences, and one from the Social Sciences or Humanities; and One U of T Mississauga administrative staff person, to be selected by the Associate Dean, Graduate.
+The adjudication committee will be chaired by the Vice-Dean Graduate or designate, and will include: Three U of T Mississauga graduate students selected by the UTMAGS executive, at least one of whom is from a professional graduate program; Two U of T Mississauga faculty selected by the Vice Dean, Graduate Studies and Postdoctoral Affairs, one from the Sciences, and one from the Social Sciences or Humanities; and One U of T Mississauga administrative staff person, to be selected by the Vice-Dean, Graduate Studies and Postdoctoral Affairs.
 In the event of a split decision in the committee, the Chair’s vote will break the tie.